Teen

 1 L backwards.

-& Swivelling the R heel in by pivoting the foot on its ball.
-(This step is common in English Cotswold Morris dancing, other than that the swivelling is usually simultaneous with the stepping, where it is called a 'slipback'.)
+& Swivelling the R toes out to the R about 30 deg by pivoting the foot on its heel.
+(This step is common in English Cotswold Morris dancing, other than that the swivelling is usually simultaneous with the stepping and is done by swivelling the heel in pivoting on the ball of foot (which looks very similar), where it is called a 'slipback'.)

 2& Repeat counts 1-1& on the opposite feet (R slipback).